benjaminpants/portalmp/README.md

 stuff will be broken for obvious reasons

-includes an (incomplete) version of the campaign designed for multiplayer, playable assuming everyone has a low ping, higher pings can result in velocities not being applied
+includes an (incomplete) version of the campaign designed for multiplayer, playable assuming everyone has a low ping, higher pings can result in velocities not being applied when going through portals

 still prone to random crashing but a lot less

 i literally changed a single byte using a hex editor and that fixed portals for the most part

+ps: if you make a PR that fixes the clutter i will love you forever